 UNITED STATES GOVERNMENT AND POLITICS - SS4314 - Soph., Jr., Sr. -1 sem., 1/2 cr. - Students in U.S. Government and Politics will begin their study by examining classical political philosophies and explore the practical operations of government at the local, state, and national levels.
 Students will be encouraged to think critically about the role of individual citizens in the political process and are expected to engage in activities which involve active citizenship both in and outside of the classroom.
 State of Illinois and Glenbard District 87 Requirement: Successful completion of this course fulfills the civics requirement for graduation.
-State Requirement: A passing grade on the U.S. and Illinois Constitution exam is required for graduation.
+State Requirement: By passing the U.S. Government course, students will also satisfy the state and requirement of passing an examination on the U.S. and Illinois Constitutions exam which is required for graduaton.

-CONTEMPORARY WORLD HISTORY - SS2011(2) Soph. - 1 sem., 1/2 cr. -

-Contemporary World History focuses on the modern world by investigating significant political, economic, and social developments since 1945.
+CONTEMPORARY WORLD HISTORY - SS2011(2) Soph. - 1 sem., 1/2 cr. -Contemporary World History focuses on the modern world by investigating significant political, economic, and social developments since 1945.
 Students will explore the Cold War and the collapse of the Soviet Union, the rise of modern China, conflicts in the Middle East, and issues facing sub-Saharan African countries.
 By studying the world since 1945, students develop a historical perspective while analyzing current trends in today's world systems including global interdependence, terrorism, nuclear diplomacy, and human rights concerns.
 Students will use a variety of current events sources to further develop the reading, writing, and critical thinking skills introduced in their freshman World History course.
 This course fulfills District 87's global studies recommendation.